Deir Yassin massacre: Number of attackers killed and injured

 Yehuda Slutzky, a former Haganah officer, wrote in 1972 that four attackers were killed and 32 wounded, four of them seriously.
-Hogan in 2001 based on an Irgun communique from 11 April, put the death toll at five, four of whom were killed during the battle and one who later died of wounds sustained there.
+Hogan in 2001 based on an Irgun communique from 11 April, put the death toll at five, four of whom were killed during the battle and one of whom later died of wounds sustained there.
 In addition, he wrote that four attackers were seriously wounded and 28 were "lightly wounded."
 Gelber in 2006 put the casualty toll of the attackers at five killed and 35 wounded.
 Morris, also in 2006, put the number of casualties at four killed and a dozen seriously wounded, adding that the figures of 30 to 40 wounded given by the attackers were likely exaggerated.

 Aftermath

 Role in the 1948 Palestinian expulsion and flight

 The attack on Deir Yassin spread great fear throughout the Palestinian Arab population, causing thousands more to flee from other locations, greatly accelerating the 1948 Palestinian expulsion and flight.
 (Note: Rogan 2012: "Palestinians had already begun fleeing the territory earlier in the spring.
 Between February and March 1948, some 75,000 Arabs had left their homes in the towns that were the center of fighting, such as Jerusalem, Jaffa, and Haifa, for the relative safety of the West Bank or neighboring Arab states.
 That April, after Dayr Yasin, the stream of refugees became a flood.")
 Historian Benny Morris wrote in The Birth of the Palestinian Refugee Problem (1988) that Deir Yassin "probably had the most lasting effect of any single event of the war in precipitating the flight of Arab villagers from Palestine."
-On April 14, Irgun radio broadcast that villages around Deir Yassin and elsewhere were being evacuated.
+On 14 April, Irgun radio broadcast that villages around Deir Yassin and elsewhere were being evacuated.
 HIS intelligence reported that the residents of Beit Iksa and Al Maliha had fled.
 The village of Fureidis appealed for arms.
 The villages of Fajja and Mansura reached a peace agreement with their Jewish neighbors.
-A Haganah attack on the Arab village of Nasir al-Din near Tiberias on April 12, only a few days after the Deir Yassin massacre, again saw villagers killed and expelled, leading some Palestinians to describe the attack as "a second Deir Yassin".
+A Haganah attack on the Arab village of Nasir al-Din near Tiberias on 12 April, only a few days after the Deir Yassin massacre, again saw villagers killed and expelled, leading some Palestinians to describe the attack as "a second Deir Yassin".
 (Note: Benny Morris, The Birth of the Palestinian Refugee Problem Revisited (2004), "The Arabs subsequently alleged that ‘there had been a second Deir Yassin’ in Nasir ad Din – and, indeed, some non-combatants, including women and children, were killed.")
 Arabs fled from Haifa and Khirbet Azzun.
 A Haganah attack on Saris encountered no resistance, because of the fear of Deir Yassin, in the view of the British.

 Irgun commander Ben-Zion Cohen, who participated in the attack, later stated that: "If there were another three or four more Deir Yassins in the Land of Israel at the time, not a single Arab would have remained in Israel".